dd-hebert/agilent-uvvis-to-csv/README.md

 Then provide a file path when prompted.

 ## How It Works
-In the **.KD** and **.SD** binary files, UV-Vis absorbance data is stored in a data table which has a unique hexadecimal header.

-The way this script works is by searching the **.KD** or **.SD** binary file for the unique hexadecimal header which precedes the absorbance data (see [disclaimer](#disclaimer)).
-The absorbance data that follows this header are encoded as little-endian double precision floats, which the script unpacks into a pandas DataFrame.
+This script works by searching a **.KD** or **.SD** file for a unique byte string which precedes the absorbance data (see [disclaimer](#disclaimer)).
+The absorbance data that follows this byte string are encoded as little-endian double precision floats, which the script unpacks into a pandas DataFrame.

 ## Export Location for .CSV Files
 The script automatically exports .csv files containing UV-Vis spectra upon parsing a specified **.KD** or **.SD** binary file.
 You can locate the exported .csv files in the same directory as the original **.KD** or **.SD** binary file.